fieldtrip/website/workshop/nigeria2025/preprocessing.md

 Both depend on **[ft_definetrial](/reference/ft_definetrial)**.
 The output of **[ft_definetrial](/reference/ft_definetrial)** is a configuration structure containing the field `cfg.trl`.
 This is a matrix representing the relevant parts of the raw datafile which are to be selected for further processing.
 Each row in the `trl` matrix represents a single epoch-of-interest, and the `trl` matrix has 3 or more columns.
 The first column defines (in samples) the beginpoint of each epoch with respect to how the data are stored in the raw datafile.
 The second column defines (in samples) the endpoint of each epoch, and the third column specifies the offset (in samples) of the first sample within each epoch with respect to timepoint 0 within that epoch.
 The subsequent columns can be used to keep information about each trial.

 If you do not specify your own trial function, the 4th column will by default contain the trigger or marker value.
 When you use your own trial function, you can add any number of extra columns to the `trl` matrix.
 These will be added to the data in the `.trialinfo` field.
 This is very handy if you want to add information of e.g., response-buttons, response-times, etc., to each trial.
-As you will see, we will use this functionality to preprocess both the different stimuly together, and then separating them later for averaging.
+As you will see, we will use this functionality to preprocess both the different stimuli together, and then separating them later for averaging.

 ### Looking at the trigger codes